armory3d/armorpaint_docs/README.md

 ![](img/b.jpg)

 Materials in ArmorPaint are composed with nodes.
 When painting, brush applies a material onto the surface.
-To setup a material, open node editor by clicking `Tools tab - Materials - Nodes` (`TAB`).
+To setup a material, open node editor by clicking `Materials tab - Nodes` (`TAB`).
 Use toolbar at the top to add new nodes.

-The material preview is displayed instantly in the `Materials` panel as the nodes are assembled.
+The material preview is displayed instantly in the `Materials tab` as the nodes are assembled.

 *See [Import Materials](http://armorpaint.org/manual/#/?id=import-materials)*